MOhammedRiaad/React-Interview-Questions/README.md

 ### 195. How to use Font Awesome icons in React?

-The below steps followed to include Font Awesome in React:
+Follow the steps below to include Font Awesome in React:

 1. Install `font-awesome`: